 Good nutrition is important to learning.
 Children behave better, have longer attention spans and are more eager to learn when they eat healthy meals.
-Kalaheo School’s Food Service Manager, Roy Matsuyama, and his chef team are working hard to create a menu that entices students and parents.
-We encourage parents to eat breakfast with their children whenever possible in the Kalaheo cafeteria.
-Parents can purchase breakfast for $2.40 (please have exact change).
+Kalaheo School’s Food Service Manager and his chef team are working hard to create a menu that entices students and parents.
 When students routinely start their day with breakfast, chances are good that it will become a habit that carries into their teenage and adult years.
-Help your child establish that routine and come to our campus to eat with them- the meals are delicious and affordable.
+Breakfast is generally served from 7:00 until around 7:35 am.
 This institution is an equal opportunity provider.

 School Supply Lists

 School supplies list are different depending on grade level.
 Typically these school supply lists are given out before the new school year.
-Contact the school if you need a list.
+See PCNC page for the school supply list.

 Parent Volunteer Leaders

 Hui O Makua is Kalaheo Elementary School's grade level parent leaders.
 They are volunteers and assist Allison Matsuo (PCNC Facilitator) in planning monthly events for parents and students here at school.
 They also assist the teachers in finding volunteers for their classroom's and grade level projects.
 If you would like to volunteer and be a part of Hui O Makua, please send an email to email@example.com